dropdel/dashboard/README.md

 # My Dashboard Design

-_A dashboard for **Doge** news and price analysis._
+_A dashboard for **Crypto** news and price analysis._

 ---

 **Requirements**

-- Get current Doge price from an available Coingecko API and get WallstreetBets sentiment also from .
+- Get current Crypto price from an available Coingecko API and get WallstreetBets sentiment also from .
 - Display it in a cleanly designed dashboard.
-- Current news regarding doge.
+- Current news regarding cryptocurrency.

 **Frameworks**